-N > 50 + 8\46 = 418
+$$N>50 + 846 = 418$$

-Therefore, the final sample size should have a minimum number of 450.
+Therefore, the final sample size should have the minimum number of 450.

 The survey will be delivered to three universities in Ho Chi Minh City as mentioned above.
 All respondents must study in higher education programs.
 The proportion of survey of three universities is around equal, with around 33%.
 The questionnaires were delivered to the students by email by the end of August 2017.
 An email survey was created by Google and sent out to students by email.
 Students answered the questionnaire by filling in the email survey and the responses were collected.
 As a result, there are 450 samples from the email survey and these samples will be used for data analysis.